 Before we go any further and dive into a plethora of worthy suggestions, let me give you a little background on the subject.

 This experiment proved some things.
-For instance, that backlinks are important, that disavow isn’t instant effective, that you can hurt your website with disavow (if you remove good backlinks) and so on.
+For instance, that backlinks are important, that link disavow tool isn’t instant effective, that you can hurt your website with disavow (if you remove good backlinks) and end up with traffic drop and so on.
 Now, of course, this is an extreme case which is great for proving things, but I also wanted to provide real case experiences.
-So, let’s hear some from the experts:
+So, let’s hear some from the SEO experts:

 Pinguin works real-time now so for the most websites it won’t have any effect

-Tonya Davis from ThoughtLab says: In my experience, disavowing links provides no impact on SEO efforts.
-I’ve had many clients that we created disavow files for and we saw no difference either way.
+Tonya Davis from ThoughtLab says: In my experience, disavowing links to your site provides no impact on SEO efforts.
+I’ve had many clients that we created disavow file for and we saw no difference either way.
 This is due to Penguin 4.0, which was an update Google released in September 2016.
 Penguin will evaluate links in real-time and devalue any links they consider to be low quality.
-You can certainly still receive manual penalties, but as far as Penguin is concerned, they are no longer penalizing sites for their backlinks.
+You can certainly still receive manual link penalties (you can check this out in Google Search Console), but as far as Penguin is concerned, they are no longer penalizing sites for their backlinks.

-For companies with a manual penalty from Google, the disavow tool can save your rankings.
-Be sure to disavow any link that seems spammy.
+For companies with a manual action from Google, the disavow tool can save your rankings.
+Be sure to disavow any link that seems spammy before the reconsideration request.
 Err on the side of caution; in this case disavowing too much is better than disavowing too little.

 Dan Martin, founder of Linkasaur.us also didn’t saw the improvement: We’re a digital marketing company and we had some experience disavowing backlinks for one of our clients.